 Apple has a tendency to add features you've seen elsewhere, so Safari's save-for-later reading list feature has echoes of similar apps such as Instapaper and Pocket.
 But Pocket remains a useful app in its own right: it's multi-platform, has a great layout, integrates with your browser and your favorite social media apps and identifies things you're likely to be interested in.
 If you're still emailing interesting things to yourself, get Pocket instead.

 Google's fast, free and, er, filter-y photo editor can transform your images in ways the default Photos app can only imagine.
 There's lots of fun stuff in Snapseed, and plenty for the pros too, including curves and RAW editing.
-It's a particularly good companion for the Plus iPhones and the iPhone X, whose cameras already take superlative shots.
+It's a particularly good companion for the iPhone XS and iPhone X ranges, whose cameras already take superlative shots.
 That plus Snapseed can make magic.